Shadorc/Seeker/README.md

 # Seeker
-Seeker is a simple implementation of the path-findind algorithm named A* with a graphical interface.
+Seeker is a simple implementation of the path-finding algorithm named A* with a graphical interface.
 A* allows you to find a path between two points as quickly as possible.
 The graphical interface provides:
 - A way to generate random obstacles